IAmTrial/SlashWork/d2widescreenhack.md

 89 1D A0B9BC6F                  mov [D2client.dll+0x11B9A0], ebx              ; move the value of ebx (which is 0) into the value that stores the x-offset positioning of panels
 89 1D A4B9BC6F                  mov [D2client.dll+0x11B9A4], ebx              ; move the value of ebx (which is 0) into the value that stores the y-offset positioning of panels
 ```
 Here, we have a view of 800x600's code.
 What is convenient is that the height remains the same when switching from 800x600 mode to 1066x600 mode and vice versa.
-By reordering the code, I can reuse the code that sets up the y-offset positioning for 800x600 mode, which will then open up 6 bytes since the 640x480 mode y-offset code can be safely overridden.
+By reordering the code, I can reuse the code that sets up the y-offset positioning for 800x600 mode.
+This will then free up 6 bytes since the 640x480 mode y-offset code can be safely overridden.
 In addition, the total number of bytes that need to be written have been reduced from 8 bytes to 4 bytes.
 Now I can make my modifications.

 #### Solution:
 ```markup